 Most definitions of safety omit food (and drink) safety.
-However, this isn’t something to be ignored in a city that’s renowned for its dining and street food scenes.
+However, this isn’t something to ignore in a city that’s renowned for its dining and street food scenes.

 First and foremost, look for busy street food stalls.
 If it’s popular, there’s a reason (and that reason ain’t salmonella).
 Beyond that, you’ll want to see that meats are cooked fresh (rather than piled up waiting to be served) and that the vendors regularly wash their hands.
 Running water is a plus but not a given.

-When drinking, make sure beer bottles are opened in front of you and, I can’t stress this enough, don’t drink the Mexico City tap water.
+When drinking, make sure beer bottles are opened in front of you, and don’t drink the Mexico City tap water.

 Tips for Keeping Yourself Safe

-I’ve hinted at how to keep yourself safe in most of the above sections, whether that’s by keeping phones in (zipped) pockets or not strolling down empty backstreets; however, my biggest piece of advice is to learn some rudimentary Spanish.
-Not only will this help you if you do fall foul of a scam or get pickpocketed on the metro (more on that in a moment), but it will also help you move with (a little more) confidence through the capital.
+We’ve hinted at how to keep yourself safe in most of the above sections, whether that’s by not leaving phones laying on tables when eating or not strolling down empty backstreets; however, the best advice is to learn some rudimentary Spanish.
+Not only will this help you if you do fall foul of a scam or get pickpocketed on the metro but it will also help you move with (a little more) confidence through the capital.

 What if Something Does Happen?

 Let’s say you do get mugged.
 Or pickpocketed.
-Or express kidnapped.
 What now?
-Speaking from my own Mexico (not Mexico City) mugging experience, the answer is to keep calm.
-Easy in theory, but tough in practice, I know, but your safety is more important than your belongings, so hand over your phone and hand over your cash.
-Then, find the nearest phone or business and call 911 (although whether the authorities will prove helpful is up for debate).
+Keep calm.
+Easy in theory, but tough in practice, but your safety is more important than your belongings, so hand over your phone and hand over your cash.
+Then, find the nearest phone or business and call 911 (the same number as in the United States).
 Then, cancel any cards and change any passwords, as necessary.
-If they took your passport, contact the embassy.
+If they took your passport, contact your embassy.
 Finally, report the crime and make a statement at the nearest police station because you’ll need one to file an insurance claim.

 Is It Safe to Drive in Mexico City?

-Driving in Mexico City is safe, but possibly misguided.
-After all, there are plenty of affordable public transport options available in this already smog-choked city.
+Driving in Mexico City is generally safe, but unnecessary, stressful, and possibly misguided.
+After all, plenty of affordable public transport options exist in this already traffic-clogged city.

 Is It Safe in Mexico City?

-Having said that, in the spots you—a tourist—will likely be visiting, that answer skews more to the “yes, Mexico City is safe” side of things.
+Having said that, in the spots you—a tourist—will likely visit, that answer skews more to the “yes, Mexico City is safe” side of things.

 Sure, keep a low profile and watch out for pickpockets.
-Take reasonable precautions to keep yourself safe, like toning down the jewelry and maybe leaving that hefty DSLR in the hotel when you go out at night.
+Take reasonable precautions to keep yourself safe, like keeping a constant eye on your things when out and about and maybe leaving that hefty DSLR in the hotel when you go out at night.
 But don’t let unwarranted, all-consuming fear deter you from visiting one of the coolest cities in the world.